Public Hearings: How to Participate

 After the Public Hearing

-After the public hearing, Council will review all presentations and written submissions before making a decision.
-All input becomes part of the public record and is considered in Council's deliberations.
+After the public hearing, Council considers the presentations and written submissions before making a decision.
+All input becomes part of the public record and is considered as part of Council's deliberations at a special or regular meeting of Council.
+This meeting may take place later that evening or on another date.